Rabies in cats: A comprehensive guide

 3. Fever:

-• Increased body temperature may occur.
+• An elevated body temperature may occur.

 4. Itching at the bite site:

-Excitement stage (2-7 days)
+Excitation stage (2-7 days)

 During this phase, the symptoms can worsen and the cat can become dangerous to other animals and people: